The '99 and the '98 Marches

 wto seattle 99

 The first tune is my own composition, which I call "The '99 March".
 It came into my head in November, 1999, as I was marching in the great anti-WTO demonstration in downtown Seattle.
-Whatever anyone tells you, that first day of marches and speeches was wonderful, non-violent, and it looked like the whole town was out for it.
-We were having a voice in the big doings of the international movers and shakers.
+Whatever anyone tells you, that first day of marches and speeches was very inspiring, non-violent, and it looked like the whole town was out for it.
+We were having a voice in the big doings of the international movers and shakers, and it was a powerful feeling to see so many groups involved.
 Having seen it with my own eyes, I would say that the violence and destruction was initiated by the police and possibly some provocateurs in our midst.

 Anyway...
 I was in the midst of recording my "Salmon's Leap" album at the time, and I wanted to include this tune so I looked around for something to put with it in a medley.
 I'd been given an old manuscript of music collected in Ireland around 1900, and there were several tunes whose only title was "a '98 march".

-If you know anything of Irish history, you'll know these were tunes dating from the tragic 1798 rebellion against English occupation, the so-called "Year of the French", when the Irish "insurgents" hoped to finally evict their oppressors with the help of a French army.
+If you know Irish history, it's clear that these were tunes dating from the tragic 1798 rebellion against English occupation, the so-called "Year of the French", when the Irish "insurgents" hoped to finally evict their oppressors with the help of a French army.

 1798